 ● Sadly the 2020-21 season was significantly compromised by the continuing COVID-19 pandemic which had a significant impact on all clubs; not just from a playing perspective but survival became a real issue for many across all levels of football.
 The season didn’t start until September and was curtailed and then cancelled in November.
 We had a slow start losing the first games in both the FA Cup and FA Trophy, while only 7 games were possible in the league and we finished with a record of 3 wins, 2 draws and 2 defeats.

 ● After losing last season we approach 2021-22 with anticipation, expectation and a little trepidation.
-Budgets have been compromised due the closure of facilities, after two difficult seasons a number of players have retired or moved on and some supporters (the life blood of clubs at our level) are uncertain about attending games.
+Budgets have been compromised due the closure of facilities, after 2 difficult seasons a number of players have retired or moved on and some supporters (the life blood of clubs at our level) are uncertain about attending games.
 Nevertheless, we have retained key players from last year’s squad, a number of former U21 players have matured well and are in contention.
-As always, our Manager, Toothy, has been watching the local scene and has made some key signings and there is a great enthusiasm for the new season.
+As always, our Management have been watching the local scene and has made some key signings and there is a great enthusiasm for the new season.
 During the lockdown the Board continued to invest in the Club’s future with a number of facility improvements and a commitment to other long-term developments.
 We also look to continue the total development of the club as the Ladies and Junior sections go from strength to strength and we are committed to working with the local community.